mzdb/mzdb-access/README.md

 mzdb-access
 ===========

-A Java library for reading mzDB files
+A Java library for reading and querying mzDB files